geekyari/google-homepage/readME.md

 This is the first project I created in The Odin Project.
-I made google serach landing page using HTML and CSS.
+I made google search landing page using HTML and CSS.